What is an Enlarged Prostate?

 Chronic prostatitis is a condition that affects mens prostate glands, leading to long-term pain and urinary symptoms.https://www.consumerhealthdigest.com/prostate-center/chronic-prostatitis.html

 The Age Factor

-Aging is said to be a major contributor in the occurrence of an enlarged prostate.
-Some accredited researches have proved that the prostate gland begins to grow again at the age of twenty five after the initial growth in puberty.
+Aging is said to be a major contributor to the occurrence of an enlarged prostate.
+Some accredited researchers have proved that the prostate gland begins to grow again at the age of twenty-five after the initial growth in puberty.
 Therefore, as a man ages, his prostate gland keeps enlarging.
 However, symptoms only begin to manifest when a man is between forty and fifty years.
 More than fifty percent of men above sixty years old suffer from benign prostatic hyperplasia and the percentage increases* to up to ninety percent of men above eighty to ninety years.